zacanger/trash/README.md

 * I also have a work Macbook, which uses [Rectangle](https://github.com/rxhanson/Rectangle) for window placement.
   `~/bin/mac-new.sh` is the setup script for this.
+* My Git aliases include `legit` aliases, but the only one I use is `branches`;
+  I need to write a shell script that does just that one thing, some day.
 * I mostly write a lot of config and little shell scripts, plus some Node and Python, so my tools are optimized for quick editing of text and quick navigation.